aliwert/bmi-calculater/README.md

 ## Customization

 You can customize the BMI calculator by adjusting the styling in the `style.css` file and modifying the JavaScript code in the `app.js` file.
 Additionally, you can enhance the calculator by adding more features, such as saving previous calculations or providing additional health-related information.
+# Contributions
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Technologies Used: